aspect-build/bazel-examples/rules_nodejs_to_rules_js_migration/README.md

 all targets would resolve npm dependencies in both rules_js and build_bazel_rules_nodejs without any more complication.

-In this example, however, we need targets under both `/libs` and `/packages` to resolve npm deps in rules_js and we can't occupy the root of the workspace for a rule_js `node_modules` tree so the pattern we used to create a pnpm workspace rooted in the `/bazel` and as we migrate individual packages to Bazel we add those to the pnpm workspace so that the rules_js targets in those packages can resolve node_modules dependencies.
+In this example, however, we need targets under both `/libs` and `/packages` to resolve npm deps in rules_js and we can't occupy the root of the workspace for a rule_js `node_modules` tree.
+The pattern we used to work around this constraints is create a pnpm workspace rooted in the `/bazel`.
+As individual packages/libs are migrated to Bazel, we add those to the pnpm workspace so that the rules_js targets in those packages can resolve node_modules dependencies.

-To keep dependency versions in sync between the root rules_nodejs package.json and the pnpm workspaces package.json files, we setup a root `//:syncpack_test` target that checks that all dependency versions are aligned throughout the repository.
+To keep dependency versions in sync between the root build_bazel_rules_nodejs `package.json` and the pnpm workspaces `package.json` files, we setup a root `//:syncpack_test` target that checks that all dependency versions are aligned throughout the repository.

 ### pnpm